5 Ways This Single Mom Stays On Top Of Her Finances

 Take Action: Take a couple minutes to list out your financial tasks.

-Take Action: What budget would you like Mint to keep track of?
+Take Action: What budgets would you like Mint to keep track of?
+Take a few minutes to list them.

 I have an Excel spreadsheet that I use to track my main budget, cash flow, any supplemental income I’ll be getting for the month, and my dream budget.